-Subject ject Fair Labor Standards No. 20 Prior Issue Date Issue Date 1/20 19
+Subject Fair Labor Standards No. 20

+Prior Issue Date Issue Date 1/20 19

+POLICY: The training provided to the student is for the benefit of the student.
+The student does not displace

 The training provided to the student is for the benefit of the student.
 The student does not displace the regular salaried employee.
 The student must work under close supervision of the preceptor.
 The student is aware that they are not entitled to wages or other compensation for the time spent in training and is not guaranteed a job at the conclusion of the program.